 One of the best things about my new locale, Petone, is the history associated with the area.
 Since we are all restricted to short walks in our local area during the Covid-19 pandemic let me invite you to a virtual walk through Discover Historic Petone.
 Many of the Petone streets are named after the early settler ships.

 The Tory arrived Sep 1839 with Colonel William Wakefield of the New Zealand Company who made a dodgy land purchase from Te Ati Awa.
 Cuba was the NZ Company’s survey ship which arrived in Jan 1840.
-The first Pakeha immigrants arrived on the Aurora (22 Jan 1840), Oriental (31 Jan 1840), Duke of Roxburgh (7 Feb 1840), Bengal Merchant (21 Feb 1840) and ships continued to arrive thick and fast from then on.
+The first Pakeha immigrants arrived on the Aurora (22 Jan 1840), Oriental (31 Jan 1840), Duke of Roxburgh (7 Feb 1840), Bengal Merchant (21 Feb 1840) and ships continued to arrive in droves from then on.

 My ancestors arrived in Wellington harbour on the Duke of Roxburgh.
 After landing on the beach at Pito-one my ggg-grandfather, John Brown Reading, went into business as a carpenter at a settlement called Britannia about a mile up the Hutt River.
 The area was subject to flooding and at the end of 1840, he relocated to Karori where he later became the Postmaster.